 In honor of “The Oldest Building in the Western Hemisphere” celebrating 885 Years of History, the Ancient Spanish Monastery Foundation held its 2nd annual jazz fundraiser.

-This year the Foundation hosted a spectacular evening of jazz under the stars headlined by internationally renowned jazz vocalist, Nicole Henry, at the 2ndAnnual Jazz at the Monastery concert.
+This year the Foundation hosted a spectacular evening of jazz under the stars headlined by internationally renowned jazz vocalist, Nicole Henry.
 Huffington Post recently recognized Ms. Henry as this generation’s “First Lady of Jazz.”
 Also featured were internationally renowned musicians Martin Bejerano – Piano; Eric England – Bass; Ludwig Alfonso-drums and Aaron Lebos – guitar.

 The Ancient Spanish Monastery Foundation is a non-profit organization that brings together community, individuals, organizations and businesses to advocate and support the preservation of art, antiquities, and architecture of the historically designated Cloisters and its grounds.
 All proceeds from Jazz at the Monastery are used for the preservation and restoration of the “oldest building in the Western Hemisphere.”